sgsayani/Paste-App/README.md

 2. All buttons styled uniformly with icons
 3. Title field on the left, action buttons on the top-right
 4. Date/time info shown with an icon on each paste

-# 🧑‍💻 Author
-Developed with ❤️ by Sayani